Severe Weather Awareness Week 2019

 - Entry is open to all Hamilton County elementary school students in GRADES 4 AND 5 in public, private, and charter schools, as well as any students being homeschooled.

 - Poster theme should depict what severe weather in Ohio means to the student and/or what actions to take to prepare and stay safe.

 - Creativity is the key.
 Individual work is encouraged.
 Posters with stencils, traced, computer- generated or commercially manufactured stick-on lettering or images will be disqualified.

 - Poster should be no larger than 11”x14.”
 Those larger than the identified size may be disqualified.

 - Students should use only crayon, markers, colored pencils, or watercolor/acrylic paint.

-When creating your poster, please focus on one the following themes as guidance:
+When creating your poster, please focus on one the following themes:

 - Severe weather in Hamilton County

 - Importance of Siren/Warning Alerts

 - Preparedness (kits, emergency plans)